Himangshu4Das/Review-Classification-using-SVC/README.md

 # Review-Classification-using-SVC
-Implementation of NLP on Restaurant reviews using support vector classification and principal component analysis.
+Implementation of NLP on Restaurant reviews using support vector classification and principle component analysis.

 Overview:
   >The code uses Support vector classifier (SVC) from the svm class of sklearn.